 A fairly recent addition to the deacons' activity is a "Prayer Shawl Ministry", which provides a hand-made shoulder-covering knit or crocheted shawl to members of the congregation (or others) who can benefit from a little something to help keep them warm.
 Nearly three dozen shawls have been shared since the ministry began.

 Members of our church family are very active in the Alpena community, serving on a variety of committees and boards.
-We donate our time and talents through Habitat for Humanity, St. Bernard's Friendship Room (soup kitchen), local hospice programs, nursing homes and rehabilitation centers, READ (the literacy program at the library), the MDOT Adopt-A-Highway program, and Hope Shores Alliance (support for survivors of domestic abuse and sexual assault).
+We donate our time and talents through Habitat for Humanity, St. Bernard's Friendship Room (soup kitchen), local hospice programs, nursing homes and rehabilitation centers, READ (the literacy program at the library) and Hope Shores Alliance (support for survivors of domestic abuse and sexual assault), and local live theaters.

 We also provide financial support for several organizations including the Salvation Army, Sunrise Mission, Alpena Foster Closet, Hope Shores Alliance, Feeding Kids Ministry, and others.

-In addition to contributing within our community, we host several agencies within our building, providing office space for Habitat for Humanity Northeast Michigan, creative space for the Heart and Soul art therapy program (providing a working space for people with disabilities for art for therapy and enjoyment), and office and activity space for Partners in Prevention (an agency working to identify risk factors and reduce the likelihood of substance abuse, child abuse and neglect, as well as helping to build nurturing families and improve the lives of children).
+In addition to contributing within our community, we provide office and activity space for Partners in Prevention (an agency working to identify risk factors and reduce the likelihood of substance abuse, child abuse and neglect, as well as helping to build nurturing families and improve the lives of children).